Gonna be a big time pellet producer...

 The mill's burn the fines from the production process to dry there material.
 Most are getting from saw milles that are using wet saw too.
 You could burn some of the saw dust to dry some as it is free material.
 No cost to you just labor to dry.

 Heck in the fall you could burn leaves to dry your material.
-Any biomass for that matter.:)
+Any biomass for that matter.:-)

 jay

 But you could make pellets out of the leaves instead of wasting them.
 The system works but the moisture thing is a killer.
 Realistically with two people mixing, feeding and spreading pellets on cooling racks, you could make about 150 to 200 pounds and hour but you would be humping.
-Another reason I didn't do it. :eek:)
+Another reason I didn't do it. :o)

 Hi from a newbie to the site & corn/pellet stoves.